 Harsh environment fixtures accommodate various mounting methods, including pendant, surface mount, and pole mounting.
 Most models include 0-10V dimming capability as standard, allowing integration with building automation systems and occupancy sensors for additional energy savings.

 Motion sensor integration reduces energy consumption by 40-60% in intermittently occupied areas.
 We often specify fixtures with built-in sensors for storage areas, while continuously occupied production floors benefit from photocell controls that adjust output based on available daylight.
+Our LED lighting for harsh environments can be equipped with advanced controls for maximum efficiency.

 Safety and Performance Certifications